The state of Nebraska provides several veteran benefits. This page explains those benefits.

 Nebraska has four veterans homes located in Bellevue, Norfolk, Grand Island, and Scottsbluff.

 Nebraska resident veterans with other-than-dishonorable discharges are eligible for admission.
 The veteran must be disabled and needing care.

 Spouses and unmarried surviving spouses may also be eligible for admission.

 Retired pay is eligible for one of two exemptions:

-The individual may elect to exclude 40% of their military retirement income for seven consecutive taxable years beginning with the year in which the election is made; OR
+A 40% exclusion of military retirement income for seven consecutive tax years beginning with the year in which the election is made; OR

 All retirement income after the 40% election or before the 15% election is treated as fully taxable income.

 Once an election is made, it cannot be changed.